deamorim2/sdbs/EN-US/introduction.rst

 PostGIS has become a widely used spatial database, and the number of third-party programs that support storing and retrieving data using it has increased as well.
 The `programs that support PostGIS <http://trac.osgeo.org/postgis/wiki/UsersWikiToolsSupportPostgis>`_ include both open source and proprietary software on both server and desktop systems.

-The following table shows a list of some of the software that leverages PostGIS:
+The following table shows a list of some of the software that leverages PostGIS_:

 +-------------------------------------------------+----------------------------------------------+
 | Open/Free                                       | Closed/Proprietary                           |